avalon-lang/docs/source/algorithms/deutsch.rst

 If we call the oracle passing it :math:`0`, the first combination will return :math:`1`.
 But the third combination will also return :math:`1`.
 Also, the second combination will return :math:`0` when given :math:`0` as input.
 We cannot hope to know if the oracle is balanced or constant by passing it :math:`0` alone.
-The same argument applies for :math:`1`.
+The same argument applies when :math:`1` is given as input.

 But note that if we call the oracle with :math:`0` then with :math:`1`, we can make some progress.
 If :math:`f(0)` and :math:`f(1)` are equal then we know the oracle is constant by definition.
 The same argument can be used by definition of a balanced function.

 Therefore we need to call the oracle once for :math:`f(0)` and once for :math:`f(1)` to solve the problem.
-Two calls to the oracle are necessary (we can't make a decision with only one call) and sufficient (we learn nothing new by a third call).
+Two calls to the oracle are *necessary* (we can't make a decision with only one call) and *sufficient* (we learn nothing new by a third call).

 Here is the classical code that solves Deutsch's problem.
-You can find it in the ``deutsch`` folder in the algorithm repository at `Classical and quantum algorithms in Avalon <https://github.com/avalon-lang/algorithms/tree/master/deutsch/>`_.
+You can find it in the ``deutsch`` folder in the algorithms repository at the `Classical and Quantum Algorithms in Avalon <https://github.com/avalon-lang/algorithms/tree/master/deutsch/>`_.

 .. code::